 Here is a video that better clarifies the concept of Japanese-style furniture by IKEA:

-Japanese friends (and friends of Japanese furniture, too): with these furnishings you will have a lot of fun.
-How did Master Miyagi say?
-Remove the tatami, put the tatami ... or was it "put on the futon, remove the futon"?
-Memory lacks me.
+Japanese friends (and friends of Japanese furniture, too): you will have a lot of fun with these furnishings.
+What did Master Miyagi say?
+Remove the tatami, put the tatami… or was it “put the futon, remove the futon”?
+My memory is failing me.